neilmartin83/terraform-provider-axm/README.md

 * [client.go](internal/provider/client.go) contains a complete client implementation to interract with all the [endpoints documented here](https://developer.apple.com/documentation/apple-school-and-business-manager-api).
 * [client_oauth.go](internal/provider/client_oauth.go) contains the [authentication implementation](https://developer.apple.com/documentation/apple-school-and-business-manager-api/implementing-oauth-for-the-apple-school-and-business-manager-api) to handle assertation and token lifecycle management.
 It was complex enough to warrant breaking out into its own thing!

+Check out the [example Go scripts](examples/client) showing how the client functions can be used in other projects.
+The intention here is to break these out into a separate SDK eventually.